Forged from the Love of Liberty

 "Forged from the Love of Liberty" is the national anthem of the Trinidad and Tobago.
 Originally composed as the national anthem for the short-lived West Indies Federation (1958–1962), this song was edited and adopted by Trinidad and Tobago when it became independent in 1962.
-It was written and composed by Patrick S. Castagne.
+It was written and composed by Patrick Castagne.

 History

 Patrick Castagne, a renowned West Indian songwriter, was employed at the Trinidad and Tobago Commission in London.
 One of his compositions, called "A Song for the Islands" or "A Song for Federation", was submitted to the West Indies Federation as a possible anthem.
 Castagne's "A Song for Federation" provided the musical inspiration that could have matched the foundation of a strong federation had it survived.
 The close resemblance between the national anthem of Trinidad and Tobago and "A Song for Federation" can be seen from the lyrics of the latter, as follows: